 - Get a business use only credit card

 - TurboTax / H&R Block Self-Employed – Costs about $100 (If you use these softwares, you must purchase the self-employed option)

 - Quickbooks – For estimated filing purpose–syncs with Turbotax

 - Hire an accountant

 However, you might have some special circumstances.
 If your literary agency is foreign, thus your payments are coming internationally, that can affect your taxes.
 You might be making enough money that you should incorporate yourself (discussion on this below).
-These sort of things get complicated, in which case, it probably would be best to rely on a CPA, or at least consult with one.
+These sort of matters get complicated, in which case, it probably would be best to rely on a CPA, or at least consult with one.
 But otherwise, your taxes are totally something you can handle.
 I believe in you.

 How to file estimated taxes

 I have used two methods for this–directly writing into the form line-by-line, and Quickbooks.
 Quickbooks is much more expensive, but it does all the math for you.
 It also does a lot of organizational stuff, which I’ll discuss in the next section.

 Your second option requires more math on your part, and maybe a tiny bit more stress, but it is essentially free.
 Download the Form 1040-ES and fill it in directly with a pen.
 You don’t actually mail in the form; you only mail in the tiny tear-off check at the bottom of Page 9 with the amount that you owe.